 You: You have the authority to enter into this contract on behalf of yourself, your company or your organisation.
 You’ll give us the assets and information we tell you we need to complete the project.
 You’ll do this when we ask and provide it in the formats we need.
 You’ll review our work, provide feedback and approval in a timely manner too.
 Deadlines work two ways, so you’ll also be bound by dates we set together.
 You also agree to stick to the payment schedule set out at the end of this contract.

 Us: We have the experience and ability to do everything we’ve agreed with you and we’ll do it all in a professional and timely manner.
 We’ll endeavour to meet every deadline that’s set and on top of that we'll maintain the confidentiality of everything you give us.

 We create look-and-feel designs, and flexible layouts that adapt to the capabilities of many devices and screen sizes.
 We create designs iteratively and use predominantly HTML and CSS so we won’t waste time mocking up every template as a static visual.
 We may use visuals to indicate a creative direction (colour, texture and typography.)
-We call that ‘design atmosphere.’
+We call that ‘atmosphere.’